Tolka Park: Richmond Road

 The Richmond Road Stand or "Main Stand" runs the length of the north side of the pitch.
 The stand is named after Richmond Road which is directly behind the stand.
-The Technical area is located at the stand as well as the Directors' Box, Box office, Stadium Bar and First aid area.
+The technical area is located at the stand as well as the Directors' Box, Box office and First aid area.
 The club bar is situated underneath Section E, which is at the eastern end of the stand.